-Students should consult the University's Accommodation Rules for details of what constitutes 'Misconduct' in University residences.
+Students should consult the University's Appendix 4 of these procedures (Accommodation Rules) for details of what constitutes 'Misconduct' in University residences.
 Any disciplinary action taken will be in accordance with the procedures detailed in these regulations.

 3.3 Misconduct that is also a Criminal Offence